aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Computer Vision/Interest Point Detection I.md

 ![[Pasted image 20240129094851.png]]
 **Detection**
 ![[Pasted image 20240129100212.png]]
-- Things other than corners also illicit changes
+- Things other than corners also ellicit changes
 ![[Pasted image 20240129100553.png]]
 - Is invariant to rotation
 ![[Pasted image 20240129100615.png]]